LalitKhror/Median-Filter/README.md

 2. Copy the lana.raw file in folder path: C:\Users\lkkpk\median_filter\median_filter.sim\sim_1\behav\xsim .
 3. Run the Simulation
 4. See the output lana_f.raw image in the same directory.
-5. use this to open that raw file
+5. use this to open that raw file: https://www.photopea.com/ .